2026 Guide

 Should I buy or lease POS hardware?

 Buy if at all possible.
 Hardware leases are one of the biggest hidden costs in the POS industry.
 A terminal that costs $500 to purchase might be offered as a $50/month lease for 36 months — that is $1,800 total, 3.6x the purchase price.
 Leases also typically cannot be cancelled early without penalties, and the hardware may be returned at lease end.
-Browser-based POS systems like Ginger avoid this entirely — you use devices you already own (iPad, tablet, laptop), so hardware cost can be $0.
+Ginger avoids the problem entirely — for eligible restaurants the hardware is included (the Ginger Box, up to two printers, a card terminal, and a touchscreen or tablet), so there is nothing to purchase or lease.

 Ginger has the lowest total cost of ownership in the free tier.
 Live in 30 minutes, leave anytime.